agera-edc/RegistrationServiceOld/system-tests/resources/registry/README.md

 This directory contains JSON files with the registry participants.
-The files are used by the FileBasedRegistrationService.
+The files are used by the RegistrationService.

 This directory is provided by default in the docker-compose file and used in system tests.